-SOUTHWEST LOUISIANA (KPLC) - We are just two weeks away from KPLC’s coverage of TDL: Two-A-Days and to get ready we continue our 7-in-Seven countdown.
+SOUTHWEST LOUISIANA (KPLC) - We are just a few weeks away from KPLC’s coverage of TDL: Two-A-Days and to get ready we continue our 7-in-Seven countdown.

 Countdowns will include topics from McNeese to high school football.
 A new countdown each week, beginning every Monday.

 We continue the countdown with the top seven McNeese impact players this upcoming season.

 Coming in at No. 7 is defensive back, Colby Burton.
 After suffering a lower leg injury in last season’s home opener against Southern, Burton returns for his senior season.

 In 2018, the cornerback broke up 10 passes and grabbed two interceptions, helping lead the Southland’s second-best defense that season.
 He was awarded a first-team All-Southland Conference honor for his play.